-When operating the power sliding back window. vou must make sure all rear seat occupants and cargo are not in the proximity of the back window.
+WARNING: When operating the power sliding back window, you must make sure all rear seat occupants and cargo are not in the proximity of the back window.

-Do not leave children unattended in vour vehicle and do not let them play with the power sliding back window.
+WARNING: Do not leave children unattended in your vehicle and do not let them play with the power sliding back window.
 They may seriously injure themselves.

-The control is on the overhead console
+The control is on the overhead console.